 If you're looking for a fabulous steak recipe, you've come to the right place.
-In fact, you are going to love incredibly juicy and flavorful Picanha Steaks.
-Also known as the Sirloin Cap and Coulotte steak, Picanha is a high-quality cut of beef from the tender rump of a cow.
+You are going to love incredibly juicy and flavorful Picanha Steaks.
+Picanha, also known as the Sirloin Cap and Coulotte steak, is a high-quality cut of beef from the tender rump of a cow.

 Picanha is popular in Brazilian cuisine and has recently become quite the sensation in the U.S. - and one bite of perfectly seared picanha steaks will have you raving as well!
 They are easily prepared on the stovetop and finished in the oven for a fantastic dinner that's ready in under an hour.